koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 :::caution

-You will need your validator keypair to be funded with Koii tokens and have the validator service running before continuing
+You will need your validator keypair to be funded with Koii tokens and have the validator service running before continuing.

 :::

 ## Step 3: Create a Vote Account

-For the remainder of the steps please elevate your user to your validator account
+For the remainder of the steps please elevate your user to your validator account.

 ```bash
 sudo su koii
 ```

-Using the keys created in the first portion of this guide, create a vote account
+Using the keys created in the first portion of this guide, create a vote account.

 ```bash
 koii create-vote-account ~/vote-account-keypair.json ~/validator-keypair.json ~/withdrawer-keypair.json